aalesv/ScoobyRom/README.md

 "TunerPro is a free, donate-if-you-like-it tuning platform aimed at making tuning easier and cheaper for the hobbyist and professional alike.
 It uses a versatile and extensible calibration definition format (XDF) that is user-defineable and is quite powerful."

 <http://tunerpro.net/>

+c) *CSV* plain-text format

+Comma-separated values (CSV) is a text file format that uses commas to separate values, and newlines to separate records.
+Each row contains a record about one table.

 ---